By: Edith Bracho-Sánchez, MD, FAAP

 Diphtheria: A serious throat infection that can cause breathing problems and heart failure.
 Before the vaccine, diphtheria killed one-fifth of the kids who got infected.

-Tetanus: A deadly bacteria that lives in the soil and is found everywhere in the earth.
+Tetanus: A deadly bacteria that lives in the soil and is found everywhere on the earth.
 It can get into your body through a rusty nail or any kind of cut on your skin.
 Tetanus is also called "lockjaw" because one of the most common signs of infection tightening of the jaw muscle.

 Pertussis: Also called "whooping cough," it causes violent coughing fits that make it hard to breathe.
 Babies with pertussis may need hospital care and are at risk of death.
-Often, pertussis is spread to the baby by an adult who has not had the Tdap vaccine.
+Often, pertussis is spread to the baby by an adult or sibling who does not know they have it.

-Haemophilus influenzae type B (Hib) vaccine (4 doses) prevents several types of illness, including ear infections, lung infection, swelling in the throat and swelling in the lining of the brain and spinal cord (meningitis).
+Haemophilus influenzae type B (Hib) vaccine (3 or 4 doses) prevents several types of illness, including ear infections, lung infection, swelling in the throat and swelling in the lining of the brain and spinal cord (meningitis).
 Infections can be life threatening.
-If babies have not been vaccinated and have symptoms, they may need a spinal tap to test for the bacteria.
+If babies have not been vaccinated and have symptoms of meningitis, they may need a spinal tap to test the spinal fluid for the bacteria.

-Polio vaccine (4 doses) prevents a disease that causes death and paralysis.
-The polio virus is still circulating outside the United States, and unvaccinated children are at risk.
+Polio (IPV) vaccine (4 doses) prevents a disease that causes death and paralysis.
+Polio outbreaks still occur in the United States, so unvaccinated children are at risk.

 Pneumococcal vaccine (4 doses) prevents disease caused by bacteria called

 Streptococcus pneumoniae.
 When these bacteria invade the lungs, they cause pneumonia.
 When they invade the bloodstream, they can cause an overwhelming infection called sepsis.
-When they invade the brain, they cause meningitis.
-They can also cause ear infections—which most parents know can be painful and frequent.
-Since we have had this vaccine, the number of kids suffering all of these illnesses has dropped dramatically.
+When they invade the tissue around the brain, the cause meningitis.
+They can also cause ear infections—which most parents know can be painful and occur frequently.
+Since we have had this vaccine, the number of kids developing all of these illnesses has dropped dramatically.

-Rotavirus vaccine (2 or 3 doses) stops the main cause of diarrhea in children.
-This virus spreads very easily—on your hands, dirty diapers or toys, and through the air.
+Rotavirus (RV) vaccine (2 or 3 doses) stops the main cause of diarrhea in children.
+This virus spreads very easily—on your hands, soileddiapers or toys, and through the air.
 Rotavirus infections cause severe, watery diarrhea, vomiting, fever and abdominal pain.
 Sometimes the virus causes children to become so dehydrated that they need hospital care.

 6 months old

-flu vaccine is recommended for everyone starting at 6 months of age.
+fluvaccine is recommended for everyone starting at 6 months of age, with rare exceptions.
 The first time your child gets the flu vaccine, if they are younger than 9 years old, they will also need a second dose 4 weeks later.
-Even healthy kids can develop severe complications that send them to the hospital.
+Even healthy kids can develop severe complications from the flu that requires a hospital stay.
 Flu viruses change from year to year, so everyone needs to get a flu shot each year.
 Annual flu shots keep children from severe disease.

 12 to 18 months old